About Fresh Bucks

 For too many people in Seattle, healthy food is out of reach.

 Fresh Bucks is a healthy food program that helps Seattle residents afford the fruits and vegetables they need to thrive.

 Since 2012, Fresh Bucks has worked with dedicated local partners to reach historically underserved communities and help reduce racial and health disparities, increase access to healthy food, and improve community health.
-Today, the program serves over 12,000 Seattle households with produce benefits that can be redeemed at over 30 local retailers, including farmers markets, farm stands, and small and large grocers.
+Today, the program serves over 12,000 Seattle households with produce benefits that can be redeemed at over 30 local retailers, including farmers markets, farm stands, independent grocers, and supermarkets.

 of Fresh Bucks customers are BIPOC

 Centering Priority Communities

 Operated by the City of Seattle Office of Sustainability and Environment, Fresh Bucks aims to eliminate disparities in healthy food access for communities most burdened by food insecurity, economic hardship, and environmental injustices.
 Communities of color are most likely to experience food insecurity, and the COVID-19 pandemic made matters worse.
 Food insecurity nearly doubled in 2020 among Black, Indigenous, and People of Color (BIPOC), immigrants, and refugee populations.

 Fresh Bucks works with local community-based organizations and health clinics that are deeply rooted in communities of color to reach people most impacted by food insecurity.
 These dedicated organizations help reach priority communities in their native languages and provide critical resources through education and program enrollment.

 See How Fresh Bucks is Making a Difference